 David Calderon, the 38-year-old man busted in connection with the case, is not being charged with a crime at this time -- although he's not entirely off the hook.

 As we've reported, the sixteen year old girl went missing on the evening of Tuesday, January 22.
 Text and Facebook messages sent at the time said she was with someone named "Dave" and she was frightened.
 One note read, "Call police," and her loved ones did, precipitating a search that included a posting on the National Center for Missing & Exploited Children website.

-During the next 36 hours or so, the teen claimed Calderon sexually assaulted her and said he was going to make her his queen.
+Fortunately, the girl turned up again the following Thursday morning.
+She told authorities that Calderon had forced her into his car while she was in the parking lot of a local market.During the next 36 hours or so, the teen claimed Calderon sexually assaulted her and said he was going to make her his queen.
 He also allegedly held her at gunpoint while taking her on drug runs.